abhishek23gecv/GEC_Vaishali_WebD_Training/Readme.md

-# 🌐 Personal Web Homepage
+# 🌐 Task Manager Web Homepage

 Welcome to the **Task Manager Web Homepage** project — a stylish and responsive personal landing page built with HTML and CSS.
 It serves as an introduction to the developer, showcasing basic navigation, personal info, and social media links.